quackPin/doctorBookingProject.github.io/README.md

-# Amyone can book an appoinment to their nearest Doctors
+# Anyone can book an appoinment to their nearest Doctors

 This project is under development phase.
 I am using Java as a backend.